 Uexplore is a web application that provides access to the Missouri Census Data Center's public data archive, featuring U.S. Census and other public data.
-The interface resembles the Windows Explore tool on the desktop, allowing you to navigate through the directories that comprise the archive and access files or subdirectories for further processing.
+The interface resembles Windows Explorer on the desktop, allowing you to navigate through the directories that comprise the archive and access files or subdirectories for further processing.

-Files in the Archive can be either database files (data tables in a special format) or non-database (mostly metadata, special navigational index pages, or small custom extracts) in a variety of common formats.
+Files in the Archive can be either database files (data tables comprised of rows/observations and columns/variables in a special format) or non-database (mostly metadata, special navigational index pages, or sometimes original raw input files) in a variety of common formats.
 Users can view and/or download most non-database files (in plain text, csv, xls, pdf and html formats, for example) directly in their browser.
 However, when the user selects a database

-file a special interactive web application, uex2dex, is invoked.
-The application generates a custom data extraction form-fillout page which displays in your browser.
+file a special interactive web application called uex2dex is invoked.
+The uex2dex module generates a custom data extraction form-fillout page which displays in your browser.
 The form includes hyperlinks (the section headers) to the Dexter online documentation which provides the user with instructions and tips for making Dexter do what you want.
-As you can probably guess, the program that is invoked when you fill out this form and click an Extract Data button is called Dexter.
+The program that is invoked when you fill out this form and click an Extract Data button is called (as you might guess) Dexter.

-The Dexter data extraction module (written in SAS ©, in case you care about such things - most users do not and do not need to)
+The Dexter data extraction module (written in SAS ©, in case you care about such things - most users do not and need not)

 lets you view and/or download (in several formats, discussed below) all or selected observations

 (records/rows) and all or selected variables (fields/columns) from the chosen database file.
 The archive has been designed with

 the extract capabilities of Dexter in mind, so that we do not have to have hundreds or thousands of separate files

 in order to provide the user with great flexibility in terms of accessing just the data they need.
 For example, if we have a

 collection of data for all cities, states and counties in the United States, we do not need to create separate